ziggysauce/React-Apps/README.md

 ## About
 This repository is dedicated to learning and practicing with React by creating various projects.
 Many of them are part of the [FCC](https://www.freecodecamp.org/) curriculum while others are just personal side project ideas.
-Each project will include a README.md file with information regarding the code as well as links to live demos.
+Each project will include a README.md file with information regarding the code (some will include Medium articles with further details about the project) as well as links to live demos.
+If you're interested in coding these projects yourself, feel free to fork this repo!

 ## Contributing